fleetdm/fleet/proposals/mdm-baseline.md

 ### Problem: ingesting/storing data from MDM

-- examples: recovery key, list of profiles, security info.
-- keep this data in sync (even if it's not initiated by users), probably a cron job
-- all of this involves issuing a command, monitoring its output and "ingesting" the output.
-- for profiles:
-    - make sure they're in sync in order to:
-        - issue the command only to host that need it
-        - validate that the host has the latest profile
-- probably a new table? `host_profiles`, `profiles_last_sync_at`, `sync_status`
-    - think if we need to store the profile raw contents.
+Some features require information that can only be accessed through MDM, for example:

+1. The recovery key for a host.
+1. The list of currently installed profiles.
+1. Security information.

+We need to stablish a pattern to ingest and keep this data in sync, similarly to how we do for data coming from `osquery`.

+#### Proposed solution

+Implement a cron job that:

+1. Issues the necessary commands.
+1. Monitors their output.
+1. Ingests the data.

+Driving example: we need a list of the currently installed profiles in a host to check if its current status matches the desired status.
+To do this we need to:

+1. Issue a `ProfileList` command to all devices.
+1. Monitor its output until we get a response.
+1. In a table (real names TBD) `host_profiles` set `profiles`, `last_sync_at` and `sync_status`.

+#### TODO

+1. Timeout for command responses.
+1. Crash response, retries.?

-### Problem: Storing installers, profile files and installers
+### Problem: Storing scripts, profile files and installers

-We currently store everything in MySQL.
+We currently store everything in MySQL, we should move all of this to a blob storage.

-- Use a blob storage, start with S3
+We could start with S3, which is a standard API not tied to S3 to store the installers.
+We already have S3 logic to store installers and carves.

+#### TODO:

-- Investigate into using signed URLs instead of buffering the content through fleet
+- Investigate using pre-signed URLs instead of buffering the file contents through Fleet (`n` installers * `m` devices.)
+We were worried about those in the past because while they are part of the S3 common API, they might not be supported by non-Amazon vendors.
-    - Note: signed URLs is probably an Amazon
+    - A quick search yields that MinIO, Google and Azure support pre-signed URLs, but we need to confirm that we can use the same API to request the URLs.